brilliant-ember/Machine_learning_notes/CNN.md

 - ### *DropOuts* A great way to help with reduce overfitting.
 Is when we turn off neurons during training, so other neurons can contrinute more

-### 1D conv net and Time series forcasting
+### 1D conv net and Time series forecasting

 - 1D conv net slide the filter throu a list rather than through an image matrix(conv 2d) which makes them great for analyzing series and time forcasting
 - ![](screenshots/2020-06-19-19-41-10.png)*https://youtu.be/CG2V--A7Ebk?t=79*
-- We can use causel padding to add the padding at the begining so that outputs at time t depend on inputs at time t. rather than using "same" padding which may cause the output at t to depend on input after time t.
-So for Forcasting it is important to use *Causel padding* In otherwords, Causel padding prevents the model form peaking into the future.
+- We can use causal padding to add the padding at the beginning so that outputs at time t depend on inputs at time t. rather than using "same" padding which may cause the output at t to depend on input after time t.
+So for Forecasting it is important to use *Causel padding* In otherwords, Causel padding prevents the model form peaking into the future.

 ### Dialted Convolution